Frequently Asked Questions

 I was rubbish at sewing at school and I'm worried I'll still be rubbish now, should I book a class anyway?

 School has a LOT to answer for, they seem to have given everyone the absolute fear when it comes to sewing.
-Our classes are NOTHING like your Home Economics classes.
+Our classes are NOTHING like your Home Economics classes - unless you had an amazing experience of course!
 We have a real emphasis on ensuring everyone has fun, stays chilled and learns at the same time.
 On out beginners classes we don't expect you to have any knowledge at all so please don't worry.
 We know it can be nerve wracking starting something new(good on you!) and we work hard to put everyone at ease as soon as they are through the door, so yes, get yourself booked on!

 I have sewn a bit before so I don't know what class to book onto.
 Should I just start at the beginners?